was111607/sample-gcp-nlp-flask/language_api/README.md

 When you are ready to leave your virtual environment:

     deactivate

+## Running tests

+To run tests, you can run

+    python -m pytest

 ## Deploying to App Engine

-Open `app.yaml` and replace <your-cloud-storage-bucket> with the name of your Cloud Storage bucket.

-Deploy your application to App Engine using `gcloud`.
+Deploy your application to App Engine with the following command.
 Please note that this may take several minutes.

     gcloud app deploy